nextcloud/documentation/developer_manual/general/codingguidelines.rst

 Objects, Functions, Arrays & Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Use Pascal case for Objects, Camel case for functions and variables.
+Use *UpperCamelCase* for Objects, *lowerCamelCase* for functions and variables.
 If you set a default function/method parameter, do not use spaces.
 Do not prepend private class members with underscores.